 13. Borrow money from your relatives

 If you decide to do this, always draw up a plan with the loan amount and repayment terms, in order to get back on your feet as soon as possible and avoid putting unnecessary strain on your relationship.

 14. Babysit kids in your neighborhood

-You could start by advertising your services on local social media pages, target WhatsApp groups or even put up flyers in your neighborhood.
+You could start by advertising your services on local social media pages, check out Care.com for jobs, or even put up flyers in your neighborhood.

 15. Pet-sitting and dog-walking

-Help ease the pressure of pet ownership by offering to dog walk for neighbors or pet-sitting while people are away on vacation.
+Help ease the pressure of pet ownership by offering to dog walk for neighbors or pet-sit while people are away on vacation.
 You can use the internet to find dog walking gigs, using sites like Rover.
 Or simply ask people you know.